ds5110/project-spring24-hueyyt/docs/results.md

 27 common locations between Rural and Language
 ```

-- The common locations between Incarcerated and Language are shown in top 5/10/20/50 list comparisons.
+- The common locations between Incarcerated and Language are shown in top 5/10/50 list comparisons.
 The major reason might be that we used the same technique to estimate incarcerated populations and language barrier populations.
-- The pair `Disabled and Poverty` is shown in top 10/20/50 list comparisons.
+- The pair `Disabled and Poverty` is shown in top 10/50 list comparisons.

-### DDI
+- Using this type of comparison can help us understand the specific problem in each area.

 ## Next Step
+- Some of the data (language barrier, incarcerated, rural) is inaccurate because we used some estimation techniques.
+Therefore, one possible improvement is collecting more reliable data.
+Also, using a validation step to evaluate our data can be helpful and necessary.
+- Not all census tracts are implemented.
-- Based on the overlap, we can furthur analyze the most affected areas and potential correlations between eight covered populations.
+- Based on more overlap comparisons, we can furthur analyze the most affected areas and potential correlations between eight covered populations.
 - To ensure that the fund and resource are allocated effectively, it's important to understand the specific issue in each area.
 For example, a high SE score doesn't tell us what kind of help is more important in this area.
+- The maps can only show the overall distribution; however, they fail to provide more specific information.
+Therefore, using a interactive table to explore data can be helpful to understand the issue and create plans.